Yep, pool noodles – who knew they could have so many uses?

 So here’s my list (in no particular order) from research and other contributors

-- Attached to the bottom of wind-out windows – saves the head when bending down to grab a tinny from the esky.
+- Attach to the bottom of wind-out windows – saves the head when bending down to grab a tinny from the esky

 - Fun and games for kids; maybe you’ve taken a blow-up pool to the caravan park.